 - XVM volume names are limited to 31 characters and subvolumes are limited to 26 characters.
-For more information about XVM, see XVM Volume Manager Administrator's Guide. - Mac OS X does not support the CXFS mount scripts. - Using a RAID mode of RDAC will output numerous error messages.
-RDAC mode does not permit XVM path failover.
-SGI supports SGIAVT mode for XVM failover version 2.
-For more information, see the information about XVM failover in CXFS 6 Administration Guide for SGI InfiniteStorage. - CXFS does not support the Spotlight indexing facility or the Time Machine backup facility, because these activities are applicable only to a local filesystem. - To show CXFS filesystems on the desktop in the Finder, enable the following:
+For more information about XVM, see XVM Volume Manager Administrator's Guide. - CXFS does not support the Spotlight indexing facility or the Time Machine backup facility, because these activities are applicable only to a local filesystem.